-Upon successful installation of Citrix Workspace app, the following screen appears.
+After installing the Citrix Workspace app successfully and when you launch the app for the first time, the following screen appears.
 Users are required to enter an email or server address to access the apps and desktops.
 When a user enters the details for a new account, Citrix Workspace app tries to verify the connection.
 If successful, Citrix Workspace app prompts the user to log on to the account.

+Citrix Workspace - 😣

+Add Assessed

 Add Account

-Enter your work email or se rver address s provided l by your IT
+Enter your work email or server a address provided by y our IT

 department.